-We all love a BBQ and with another hot summer predicted by the Met Office for 2019, we are set to be in the garden grilling our food whenever we can.
+We all love a BBQ and with us all staying closer to home, we are set to be in the garden grilling our food whenever we can.

 But we don’t just barbecue our food outside at this time of year, we also talk about BBQs (a lot, as it turns out).
 Our latest social report, reveals some of the nuggets of insight we uncovered when it comes to the BBQ, based on reviewing conversations across 12 months of social data.

 One of the most noticeable insights was that despite the increase in BBQ conversations, no brands are owning the space.
 This is a massive growth opportunity for challenger brands and also brands looking at adjacency marketing as a revenue opportunity.

 What does this mean for brands and their social media plans?

 Stand-out creative will smash through the noise on social media, but this is only one part of a well thought-out and considered plan.

 What brands ultimately need to do is change consumer attitudes and behaviours; whether you are a brand taking on the bigger boys and girls, or whether you are exploring new territory.